12th September 2017 University of Leeds, Leeds, UK

 Astrid Gieselmann & Professor Jochen Vollmann, Ruhr Universität Bochum: How should advance directives be implemented in psychiatry?
 Clinicians’ attitudes toward different types of advance directives in psychiatric treatment in Germany.
 Abstract

-Dr Samantha Halliday, University of Leeds, & Professor Jean McHale, University of Birmingham: Basic care, advance decisions and the Burke effect.
+Dr Samantha Halliday, University of Leeds, & Professor Jean McHale, University of Birmingham: Advance decisions: can you ever refuse basic care?
 Abstract

 Dr Ruth Horn: “Why should I question a patient’s wish?”
 A comparative study on physicians’ perspectives on their duties to respect advance directives.
 Abstract